 This process is called bone remodelling.
 There is a very good balance between the rates of bone breakdown and growth, which keeps bones strong and healthy.

 What bisphosphonates do

-Bisphosphonates target the areas of higher bone turnover.
-The osteoclast cells absorb the bisphosphonate drug, which slows down their activity and reduces bone breakdown.
+Bisphosphonates are drugs that target areas of higher bone turnover.
+The osteoclast cells, which break down old bone, absorb the bisphosphonate drug.
+Their activity is slowed down.
+This reduces bone breakdown.